 As a Headstart student, you will be required to:

-- attend the Headstart Orientation sessions
+- attend the Headstart Orientation session at your campus

 - attend lectures, tutorials and workshops/laboratory sessions